 Applicants are required to complete the Budget Justification Workbook/SF-424A Excel spreadsheet.
 This form is available on ARPA-E eXCHANGE at https://arpa-e-foa.energy.gov.
 Prime Recipients must complete each tab of the Budget Justification Workbook for the project as a whole, including all work to be performed by the Prime Recipient and its Subrecipients and Contractors.
 The SF-424A form included with the Budget Justification Workbook will "autopopulate" as the Applicant enters information into the Workbook.
-Applicants should carefully read the "Instructions and Summary" tab provided within the Budget Justification Workbook.">https://arpa-e-foa.energy.gov.
+Applicant entergious project as the Applicant enters information into the Budget Justification Workbook.